 - Ineffective relationship building skills

 All of these reasons focus on the sales professionals’ lack of knowledge, skills, abilities and weak personal characteristics.
-We place the blame for the lack of success on the sales professional when the reality is that we can take ownership over many of these failures.
+We, as managers, place the blame for the lack of success on the sales professional when the reality is that we can take ownership over many of these failures.
 From an organizational perspective, we fail in:

 - Lack of sales resources